-As usual, I created three blog post graphics templates for Garden of Beauty.
+As usual, I created three blog post graphic styles for Garden of Beauty.
 The first blog post graphic template is for list posts, so for posts like “10 favourite skincare products of winter” where the “10” is in the circle.
 There’s a photo in the background, along with the colour overlay.
 I also added a favicon inspired version of the logo to the first template.

-Want to see all Garden of Beauty collaterals in one image and see how cohesive her brand looks like when placed together?
+Now, let’s take a look at Garden of Beauty’s brand collaterals.
+See how cohesive her brand looks like when placed together?

-And the cherry on top, entire brand design with a brand board and brand collaterals on one image below:
+And the cherry on top, a brand design, so brand board and brand collaterals on one image below:

 I’m beyond grateful that Melissa chose me to create her brand identity.
 I couldn’t be happier with the end results we’ve got.
 I think that this was a different take on a brand identity for a beauty blog because most of the blogs like this use vibrant pink, gold or similar colours.
 I’m so happy to see the vision of brand design for Garden of Beauty came together in the less expected way than we usually see around the web.